 While Amazon also made clear in the policy that they aren’t legally responsible for injuries by third-party products, the change is encouraging for victims who think they can’t possibly win against powerful companies.

 The strict requirements and complicated language of the Louisiana Products Liability Act mean that having an experienced product liability lawyer is essential if you’ve been injured.
 Winning a lawsuit against a large manufacturer is virtually impossible without a law firm knowledgeable in dangerous and defective product cases on your side.
-The team at Herman, Herman & Katz has been winning these cases for our clients for decades.
+The team at Herman, Katz, Gisleson & Cain has been winning these cases for our clients for decades.
 For more information or a free case review, call 844-943-7627 or fill out our online contact form to see if you have a claim.